thomaslantern/nes-basic-graphics/README.md

 This is a pretty basic program for making graphics on the NES (Nintendo Entertainment System).
 It is a simple, static screen, which contains both background tiles and "foreground tiles" AKA sprites.
 <h2>Note:</h2>
-This program/tutorial is a continuation of my "Hello World" NES program, which I strongly recommend you check out first (especially if you have any trouble with this program).
+This program/tutorial is a continuation of my "Hello World" NES program, which I <em>strongly</em> recommend you check out first (especially if you have any trouble with this program).
 The link is here: https://github.com/thomaslantern/nes-hello-world

 <h1> How to Compile "basicgfx.asm" </h1>